Independent comparisonAll prices in AUD

 The honest headline is that you cannot put Tyro and Square side by side on rate from published numbers alone.
 Square is transparent: 1.6% in person and a flat 2.2% online, no monthly fee, no quote.
 Tyro sets your in person rate against your turnover and card mix, so a high volume venue can negotiate below Square's flat rate, while a smaller business may not.
 To compare like for like you need a Tyro quote, then run your real volume through the calculator above against Square's known rate.

-Online, Tyro charges 1.7% plus $0.30 and Square charges 2.2%, so Tyro is usually cheaper online on larger orders where the fixed 30c is small relative to the sale.
+Online, Tyro charges 1.7% plus a small fixed fee per transaction and Square charges a flat 2.2%, so Tyro is usually cheaper online on larger orders where the fixed fee is small relative to the sale.
+See the comparison table above for the current rates and fixed fees in Australian dollars.

 Who each one is built for